matsumur/smartcitizen-kit-pm-board/README.md

 }
 ```

-**Implement getReading()** The getReading() function sends a command `CLICK_GET` to request data from the sensor, receives 2 bytes of data from the sensor, converts the data to 16 bits integer value, and stores it in the variable.
+**Implementing getReading()** The getReading() function sends a command `CLICK_GET` to request data from the sensor, receives 2 bytes of data from the sensor, converts the data to 16 bits integer value, and stores it in the variable.

 ```cpp
 bool Click::getReading()